jmejiagu/SoftandFrame_MiniAOD/README.md

 cmsRun Psikaon_MC_Rootupler
 ```

 This example is for Bu hadron, both data and MC config files.
-In test directory you can find other examples to run Bs and Bd hadrons too.
+In test directory you can find other examples to run JpsiTrkTrk example too.